czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - When assigning values to variables, the same partial assignment is reached, regardless of order
     - Build a search tree by considering a single variable at each node in the search tree

-  - Backtracking search refers to a DFS 5that chooses values for one variable at a time and backtracks when a variable has no legal values left to assign
+  - Backtracking search refers to a DFS that chooses values for one variable at a time and backtracks when a variable has no legal values left to assign

   - ```pseudocode
     function BACKTRACKING_SEARCH(csp) returns a solution, or failure